amybug/jamming/README.md

 jamming
 =======

 This repository is for work on jamming in the presence of fixed particles.
-Hooray!REALLY!